 Snow-Free Hikes in West Vancouver and Lions Bay

-16. Capilano Pacific Trail Note: This trail has a significant washout and is currently impassable.
+16. Capilano Pacific Trail: This trail along the banks of the Capilano River stays snow-free all year.
+Note: This trail has a significant washout but there is a detour.

-18. Brothers Creek Forestry Heritage Walk (The Brothers Creek trail continues further up the mountain, but this loop stays low to avoid the snow.)
+18. Brothers Creek Forestry Heritage Walk: A beautiful forest walk through some old-growth forest in West Vancouver.
+(The Brothers Creek trail continues further up the mountain, but this loop stays low to avoid the snow.)

 Snow-Free Hikes in Burnaby

 26. Burnaby Mountain Trails: There are lots of snow-free hiking options on Burnaby Mountain.
 One of my favourites is the Velodrome Trail, which climbs steeply up the north side.
 Some people call it the Burnaby Grind.

 27. Burnaby Lake: An easy 10km loop trail goes around the lake.

 28. Deer Lake: Walk around the lake or on the trails to the east.